MPI-Dortmund/cryolo/source/installation.rst

     conda env remove --name cryolo

+With CUDA 10
+""""""""""""

-After that, create a new virtual environment:
+The first step is to create a new virtual environment:

 .. prompt:: bash $